ninja0n3/stocksplcal/README.md

 This software is provided as is under GPL v3.0 Licence (see LICENSE.txt for full details) and provides no guarantee of accuracy on the data provided or calculations performed.
 Always validate your calculations before trading.

+This software or its authors are not responsible for any monetary losses that may be incurred by the use of the application in any way or form.
+The user is solely responsible for its trading decisions and to verify the accuracy of the results displayed prior to using this information to perform a trade or place an order.

 Description:
 ------------